RetroDECK/ES-DE/INSTALL.md

-# EmulationStation Desktop Edition (ES-DE) v1.2 - Building and advanced configuration
+# EmulationStation Desktop Edition (ES-DE) v2.0 - Building and advanced configuration

-**Note:** This is a quite technical document intended for those that are interested in compiling ES-DE from source code, or would like to customize the configuration.
-If you just want to start using the software, check out [USERGUIDE.md](USERGUIDE.md) instead.

 Table of contents:

 [[_TOC_]]

-## Development Environment
+## Development environment

 ES-DE is developed and compiled using Clang/LLVM and GCC on Unix, Clang/LLVM on macOS and MSVC and GCC (MinGW) on Windows.